 5. Now that the guinea pigs are happy, it is time to continue cleaning up.
 Remove all debris from the soiled accessories (I usually give it a nice shake outside and brush it with a silicone dog mitt).
 I’ve heard good reviews on using a window squeegee and horse brush.

 6. Washing machine or hand wash with no enzyme detergent.
 Do not use softener.
-I know of people who washes the fleece items in a fine mesh laundry bag/pet laundry bag.
+I know of people who washes the fleece items in a fine mesh laundry bag/pet laundry bag or a cheap single quilt cover from Kmart.

 7. Dry the fleece accessories.